Block mounts

 Create a persistent volume

 When using block mounts, data is persisted to a volume file.
-The content of this volume will be available as a directory inside the enclave.
+The contents of this volume will be available as a directory inside the enclave.

 To create a new volume, run the following command: